CAG approval to extend s251 support for Invoice Validation data processing (CAG 7-07(a-c)/2013) to the end of September 2020

 An extension until end of September 2020 has been granted for application CAG 7-07(a-c)/2013 for invoice validation

 CCGs are reminded to notify NHS England if they change their supplier for invoice validation services.
-This can be done by completing the Supplier Change Proposal Form in the Controlled Environment for Finance (CEfF) Assurance Statement document.
+This can be done by completing a Controlled Environment for Finance (CEfF) compliance statement.

 - The List of Controlled Environment for Finance Organisations is available in PDF and Excel format.
 Please note that the PDF is the definitive version.